What to do in Porto in the rain?

 Historic center in the rain

-Visit Porto's many religious buildings
+Visit the many religious buildings of Porto

 Sao Francisco Church Photo: adobestock pelatophoto

-Go shopping in a mall
+Go shopping in a shopping center

 Santa Catarina Shopping Center